Atlas-Authority/marketing-automation/README.md

 - Deals now always use transaction ID when available.
 - Refunded deals now have their amounts set to zero.
 - Purchased inactive licenses are set to closed-won if not refunded.
+- Added `--savelogs=somedir` as the way to manually log debug files.
+- Updated `npm run multiple` to save logs to `data/run{1..3}/`.
+- Sped up license scorer down to 12% original run time in some cases.
+- Removed `--cached-fns` option and cached-fns data file usage.

 ### 0.1.0 (2021-11-25)